pearcej/pearcej.github.io/csc426/presentation.md

 **In order to get full credit, you must submit download and submit the final version of your slides to Moodle before the final exam period which is 11:45 am Tuesday, December 12, 2023.**

-### The slides are due to be uploaded to Moodle by 11:45 am on Wednesday, December 8, 2021
+### The slides are due to be uploaded to Moodle by 11:45 am on Tuesday, December 12, 2023, which is immediately proceeding the final exam period.